 It’s a question I get asked all the time – “How many Amazon competitors on a listing is too many?”

 The reason we’re all wondering about this question is that we know if there’s “too many” competitors, then the item might not be a great one for us to source to sell on Amazon.
-“Too many” competitors means there’s more likelihood for the price of the item to go down before I’m able to sell my units at a price that’s profitable.
-It’s that whole supply and demand concept at work – when the supply (number of competitors) goes up, the demand (here, the price) goes down.
+“Too many” competitors means there’s more likelihood for the price of the item to go down (tank) before we’re able to sell our units at a price that’s profitable.
+It’s that whole supply and demand concept at work – when the supply (number of competitors) goes up, and the demand does not rise to meet the supply, then the price naturally goes down.

 So let’s walk through how to make a decision about how many competitors is too many on any one particular listing.

 It’s important to look at not just the current sales rank of an item today, but also the average sales rank over a period of time.
 I like to use the data in Keepa charts to look at the average sales rank over the previous 3-6 months and see about how often this item is selling.
 For a tutorial on reading Keepa charts, check out this post.

 Now, the Keepa graph does have an option to see the total number of other sellers for an item, but this number can be deceiving, and I’ll tell you why in point #2 below.

 - Look at the number of FBA sellers priced competitively.

 While a Keepa graph can tell you the total number of Amazon sellers selling each particular item, that number can be somewhat deceiving.
 Generally speaking, I’m not competing with Merchant Fulfilled sellers when I’m selling on Amazon, so I don’t count MF sellers as my competition.
 I only consider other FBA sellers as my competition.
 FBA sellers tend to get the buy box over Merchant Fulfilled sellers (with some exceptions), and Amazon Prime members are going to choose an FBA seller over the Merchant Fulfilled ones because of 2-day free shipping.